-As indicated earlier, the latest census recorded higher numbers in that 377 aged up to 15 years and 976 aged 16-24 years provide regular care.
+As indicated earlier, the latest census which includes data on young carers recorded that there are 377 young people under the age of 15 and 976 aged 16-24 providing regular care in Slough.

 A mapping activity exercise undertaken by SBC in late 2014 identified a total of 448 young carers living in the Borough.
 A further 7 have subsequently been identified totalling 455.